 For most EV owners, yes — especially if your vehicle is financed or leased, or if it's less than 5–7 years old.
 The high cost of battery replacement and specialized repairs means the risk of going with liability-only coverage is significant.
 A single major claim without comprehensive coverage could cost you tens of thousands of dollars.

-Use our EV Insurance Calculator to estimate your monthly premium based on your vehicle make, value, battery size, and driver profile.
+Use our EV Insurance Calculator to estimate your monthly premium based on your vehicle, location, and driver profile.